Categorical Data Analysis

 test <- anti_join(ames, train, by = 'id')

 You are interested in what variables might be associated with obtaining a higher chance of getting a bonus (selling a house above $175,000).
-An association exists between two categorical variables if the distribution of one variable changes when the value of the other categorical changes.
+An association exists between two categorical variables if the distribution of one variable changes when the value of the other categorical variable changes.
 If there is no association, the distribution of the first variable is the same regardless of the value of the other variable.
 For example, if we wanted to know if obtaining a bonus on selling a house in Ames, Iowa was associated with whether the house had central air we could look at the distribution of bonus eligible houses.
 If we observe that 42% of homes with central air are bonus eligible and 42% of homes without central air are bonus eligible, then it appears that central air has no bearing on whether the home is bonus eligible.
 However, if instead we observe that only 3% of homes without central air are bonus eligible, but 44% of home with central air are bonus eligible, then it appears that having central air might be related to a home being bonus eligible.

 To understand the distribution of categorical variables we need to look at frequency tables.
 A frequency table shows the number of observations that occur in certain categories or intervals.
-A one way frequency table examines all the categories of one variable.
+A one-way frequency table examines all the categories of one variable.
 These are easily visualized with bar charts.

 Let’s see how to do this in each of our softwares!